kyracho/task-tracker/README.md

 The entire application is dockerized (frontend and backend, separately), which makes deployment simple and consistent across different environments.
 By leveraging Azure's cloud infrastructure, the application is hosted in a secure and scalable environment, ensuring smooth performance for users.

 Just a quick heads up—my app is currently hosted on Azure as a free tier web app, which means it might be a bit slower to load and respond compared to apps hosted on a paid tier.
 The free tier provides limited resources, so if you notice any delays, that's the reason!
+The same goes for the Gcloud MySQL service tier.

+Since this is a hobby/showcase project, I have set the task limit per user to 5.
+Thanks for your understanding!

 <img width="700" alt="Screenshot 2024-10-02 at 6 22 00 PM" src="https://github.com/user-attachments/assets/ca19fb0c-e818-476b-bde8-75494f2a99f4">
 <img width="700" alt="Screenshot 2024-10-02 at 6 20 31 PM" src="https://github.com/user-attachments/assets/fe74bf9e-43e5-4656-b96f-93d10d9ee734">
 <img width="700" alt="Screenshot 2024-10-02 at 6 21 39 PM" src="https://github.com/user-attachments/assets/2d243626-b97b-4b1d-ac99-c73c8d707b76">
 <img width="700" alt="Screenshot 2024-10-02 at 6 20 41 PM" src="https://github.com/user-attachments/assets/e7a6e0bb-0aa3-4e02-9a40-9a083d169fc5">

-Somedayday I might write a comprehensive guide on how do create and deploy this app.
-For the time being, the repository implicitly contains most of the information needed to duplicate my project if anyone desires to.